ekoontz/fasta/README.md

 file `a`, we pass along this set. `find_overlap` uses this set as the source of possible right hand candidates.
-For this first call, we must compare `a` with every other sequence, since the set `right_hand_candidates` contains every possible sequence besides itself.
+For this first call, we must compare `a` with every other sequence, since the set `right_hand_candidates` contains every possible sequence.
 However, when `find_overlap` returns the right-hand sequence `b`, we can remove this `b` for the set of possible `right_hand_candidates` for all other overlaps.
 Thus, each call to `find_overlap` needs to consider a smaller and smaller set of right hand candidates.

 There is one sequence for which there is no right-hand counterpart because this sequence is at the right-hand end of the entire string